D1. Data Literacy

 • If you had more time, what else might you do?

-After students have created their model, it is time to analyse their methods.
+After students have created their model, it is time to analyze their methods.

-A first step towards analysing the model is asking the students if their model addresses the situation they were presented.
+A first step towards analyzing the model is asking the students if their model addresses the situation they were presented.

-Below is a list of questions that the students could ask themselves while analysing and assessing their model.
+Below is a list of questions that the students could ask themselves while analyzing and assessing their model.

 • Are our assumptions reasonable and defensible?